Showing posts sorted by date for query Desmodromic. Sort by relevance Show all posts

 The Mercedes-Benz SSKL and the Demand Supercharger

-Modern rendition of Mercedes-Benz SSLK in schematic.
-It's misleading because the four or five SSKLs built were all commissioned in 1931 (although it's possible one or more used a modified chassis which had been constructed in 1929).
-All SSKs left the factory between 1928-1931.
+Modern rendition of Mercedes-Benz SSLK in schematic, illustrating the drilled-out chassis rails (here illustrated without the reinforcing metal sheets added to ensure structural integrity) The title is misleading because the four SSKLs built were all commissioned in 1931 (although it's possible one or more used a modified chassis which had been constructed in 1929).
+All SSK chassis were built between 1928-1932 although the model remained in the factory's catalogue until 1933.

-The Mercedes-Benz SSKL was one of the last of the road cars which could win top-line grand prix races.
-An evolution of the earlier S, SS and SSK, the SSKL (Super Sports Kurz (short) Leicht (light)) was notable for the extensive drilling of its chassis frame to the point where it was compared to Swiss cheese; reducing weight with no loss of strength.
+The Mercedes-Benz SSKL was one of the last of the road cars which could win a top-line Grand Prix.
+An evolution of the earlier S, SS and SSK, the SSKL (Super Sports Kurz (short) Leicht (light)) was notable for the extensive drilling of its chassis frame to the point where it was compared to Swiss cheese; reducing weight with no loss of strength (although the longitudinal spars adjacent to the engine and the front bearing points of the rear leaf springs were reinforced with metal sheets concealing some of the drilled holes).
 The SSKs and SSKLs were famous also for the banshee howl from the engine when the supercharger was running; nothing like it would be heard until the wail of the BRM V16s twenty years later.
 It was called a demand supercharger because, unlike some constantly-engaged forms of forced-induction, it ran only on-demand, in the upper gears, high in the rev-range, when the throttle was pushed wide-open.
 Although it could safely be used for barely a minute at a time, when running, engine power jumped from 240-odd horsepower (HP) to over 300.
-The number of SSKLs built has been debated and the factory's records are incomplete because (1) the competition department, producing machines "for internal use" simply built "as required" and wasn't much concerned about documents and (2) many archives were lost as a result of bomb damage during World War II (1939-1945); most historians suggest there were four or five SSKLs, all completed (or modified from earlier builds) in 1931.
-The SSK had enjoyed success in competition but even in its heyday was in some ways antiquated and although powerful, was very heavy, thus the expedient of the chassis-drilling intended to make it competitive for another season.
-Lighter (which didn't solve but at least to a degree ameliorated the high tyre wear) and easier to handle than the SSK (although the higher speed brought its own problems, notably in braking), the SSKL enjoyed a long Indian summer and even on tighter circuits where its bulk meant it could be out-manoeuvred, sometimes it still prevailed by virtue of durability and sheer power.
+The number of SSKLs built has been debated and the factory's records are incomplete because (1) like many competition departments, it produced and modified machines "as required" and wasn't much concerned about documenting the changes and (2) many archives were lost as a result of bomb damage during World War II (1939-1945); most historians suggest there were four or SSKLs, all completed (or modified from earlier builds) in 1931.
+The SSK had enjoyed great success in competition but even in its heyday was in some ways antiquated and although powerful, was very heavy, thus the expedient of the chassis-drilling intended to make it competitive for another season.
+Lighter than the SSK by 125 kg (275 lb), at 1352 kg (2980 lb), the SSLK was by race-car standards still a heavyweight but the reduction in mass did to a degree ameliorate the issues of brake & tyre wear but the higher speeds attained also made the anyway marginal braking capabilities more of a challenge for the drivers.
+The SSKL enjoyed a long Indian summer and even on tighter circuits where the bulk meant it could be out-manoeuvred, sometimes it still prevailed by virtue of durability and sheer power.

 Evolution of the front-engined Mercedes-Benz grand prix car, 1928-1954